THE SOCIETY OF UNIVERSITY NEUROSURGEONS, INC

 (d) It is desirable to consider Candidates who have potential for hosting a future SUN meeting.

-(a) Candidates must have attended at least one (1) SUN meeting and presented at least one (1) paper to the Society before being recommended for membership.
+(a) Candidates must have attended at least two (2) SUN meetings and presented at least one (1) paper to the Society before being elected to membership.

 (b) No voting for membership will occur at the first meeting that the candidate attends as a guest and at which he/she presents a paper to the Society.